usnistgov/zero-trust-architecture/_sources/VolumeD/FunctionalDemonstrationResultSummaries.rst

 -  Users or devices that fail reauthentication lose access to resources.
 With successful reauthentication, access is maintained.

-   -  Users that are not able to reauthenticate successfully to VMware Workspace One UEM immediately lose access to resources.
+   -  Users that are not able to reauthenticate successfully to VMware Workspace ONE UEM immediately lose access to resources.

    -  Endpoint credentials were invalidated by removing the authentication certificate from the device.